scala/scala3/docs/docs/reference/other-new-features/safe-initialization.md

 [1].
 Otherwise, either soundness will be compromised or we have to disallow the usage of already initialized fields.

-Scopability means that given any environment `ρ` (which are the value bindings for method parameters) and heap `σ` for evaluating an expression `e`, if the resulting value reaches an object `o` pre-existent in `σ`, then `o` is reachable from `ρ` in `σ`.
+Scopability means that an expression may only access existing objects via formal parameters and `this`.
+More precisely, given any environment `ρ` (which are the value bindings for method parameters and `this`) and heap `σ` for evaluating an expression `e`, if the resulting value reaches an object `o` pre-existent in `σ`, then `o` is reachable from `ρ` in `σ`.
 Control effects like coroutines, delimited control, resumable exceptions may break the property, as they can transport a value upper in the stack (not in scope) to be reachable from the current scope.
 Static fields can also serve as a teleport thus breaks this property.
 In the implementation, we need to enforce that teleported values are transitively initialized.

 With the established principles and design goals, following rules are imposed: